rawskijon/academic-kickstart/content/authors/admin/_index.md

 #- Visitors
 ---

+I am a PhD student in the Linguistics Department at Stony Brook University, advised by Jeffrey Heinz.
+I also work in the SBU Center for Neural Circuit Dynamics, and am a Research Fellow at the Institute for Advanced Computational Science.

-My work concerns the mathematics of human language and learning.
-Humans intuitively pattern meaningless symbolic elements into meaningful units when comprehending, producing, and learning language.
-The rules and structures governing this patterning - phonology - act as a cognitive filter for the underlying structure of language as it is transformed into external action, whether through speech, sign, or tactile language.
-How brains perform this feat is a matter of their unique structure and computing power, allowing phonological insight to contribute to the broader science of computational learning theory and artifical intelligence.
-I draw on tensor algebra, formal language theory, grammatical inference, machine learning, and mathematical logic to clarify the nature of the human mental capacity of phonology.
+My work concerns the mathematics of human language and learnability.
+These cognitive feats emerge from humans' unique neural structure and computing power, allowing linguistic insight to contribute to the broader science of computational learning theory and artificial intelligence.
+I frequently use tensor algebra, formal language theory, grammatical inference, machine learning, and mathematical logic to clarify the nature of the human mental capacity of phonology.